 During the course of our road test, however, the M600 went faster than a McLaren F1 in almost every in-gear increment from 20-160mph.
 That being the case, you might begin to understand why Noble sees fit to charge such a fee.

 Because in the end it is its raw, brain-mangling performance that defines the M600.
 Not just in a straight line but also around corners, under brakes, during acceleration, everywhere and anywhere.
-What we are talking about is one of the fastest cars that has ever been built for use on the public road, in light of which £200k no longer seems quite so crazy.
+What we are talking about is one of the fastest cars that has ever been built for use on the public road, in light of which £206k no longer seems quite so crazy.
+Keen to have a substantial range, there are three models currently on sale - the standard coupé, the Carbon Sport - effectively a M600 dressed in carbonfibre finery and the open-roof Speedster.